-Obtaining unfair help with tests and/or quizzes is a violation of the guidelines for academic integrity.
-The following are examples of unacceptable test behavior and are provided to give an idea of common mistakes:
+Obtaining unfair help with major and/or minor assessments is a violation of the guidelines for academic integrity.
+The following are examples of unacceptable assessment behavior and are provided to give an idea of common mistakes:

-- Discussing (in detail) a test/quiz that the student has not yet taken with a person who has already taken it. - Bringing hidden notes or using unauthorized notes during a quiz or test.
-The mere possession of such "cheat notes" indicates an intent to use them and, as such, would be considered a violation of the DAA guidelines for academic integrity. - Looking at another person's work during a test or quiz. - Talking to another person during a test or quiz unless specifically permitted to do so by the teacher. - Allowing another person to look at work during a test or a quiz.
+• Discussing (in detail) a major/minor assessment that the student has not yet taken with a person who has already taken it.

-- Assisting another person during a test or a quiz through noises, silent signals, or electronic means. - Possessing, in ANY form, a copy of the test or quiz before it is administered. - Taking another person's quiz or test for them at their request.
+- Bringing hidden notes or using unauthorized notes during a major or a minor assessment.
+The mere possession of such "cheat notes" indicates an intent to use them and, as such, would be considered a violation of the DAA guidelines for academic integrity. - Looking at another person's work during a major or minor assessment. - Talking to another person during a major or minor assessment unless specifically permitted to do so by the teacher. - Allowing another person to look at work during a major or minor assessment. - Assisting another person during a major or minor assessment through noises, silent signals, or electronic means. - Possessing, in ANY form, a copy of the major or minor assessment before it is administered. - Taking another person's major or minor assessment for them at their request.